 7 signs and symptoms not to ignore

-Chest pain, sudden loss of vision or speech, and severe abdominal pain require immediate medical attention — but what about more subtle signs and symptoms?
-It can be tough to know what to do.
-Here's a list of seven signs and symptoms that merit attention.
+Chest pain, sudden loss of vision or speech, and severe stomach pain need immediate medical attention.
+But what about more subtle symptoms?
+It can be hard to know when to seek medical care.
+Here's a list of seven symptoms that call for attention.

 1. Unexplained weight loss